HanneMaes/firefox-camo-addon/README.md

 ## Todo
 - Extract the websites background color and change the white of the theme to the websites background.
 - Port to Firefox Mobile
-- Finish the Bright and the Subtle themes
+- Finish the Bright and the Subtle theme variations

 ## Testing
 1. about:debugging